 The Internal Audit Oversight Committee has three openings, each of which carries a two-year term.
 Complete this form and submit it directly to the Office of County Internal Audit at ocia@Clackamas.us, or apply online through the Community Involvement application process.
 Application deadline is Dec.
 31, 2020.

 The County Internal Auditor, the Chief Audit Executive, provides independent assurance, consulting, and investigative services to the public, employees, and departments of Clackamas County so they can feel confident that the public’s interests are protected and can engage with an accountable, high performing, and transparent local government.

 Overview of Internal Audit

-The mission of the Office of Internal Audit is to enhance and protect Clackamas County's organizational value by providing risk-based and objective assurance, advice and insight.
+The mission of the Office of County Internal Audit is to enhance and protect Clackamas County's organizational value by providing risk-based and objective assurance, advice and insight.
 The County Internal Auditor supports transparent, accountable, and informed decision-making and helps the county serve the public and enrich our community by bringing a systematic, disciplined approach to evaluating and improving the effectiveness of governance, risk management, and control processes.